 - ¾ cup lemon juice (about 4 large lemons)

 - zest of 2 lemons

 - Zest two lemons and set aside.
 Juice 4 lemons or enough to make ¾ cup juice.
 Strain pulp and seeds before measuring.

-- In a medium heavy bottom saucepan whisk egg, sugar and lemon juice until blended.
-Add butter and lemon peel.
-Cook over medium heat whisking constantly until curd is thickened and coats the back of a metal spoon.
+- In a medium heavy bottom saucepan whisk together the eggs, sugar, salt and lemon juice until blended.
+Add butter and lemon zest.
+Cook over medium heat stirring constantly with a wooden spoon until the curd is thickened and coats the back of the spoon.

 - Cool for at least 10 minutes then cover and refrigerate until chilled.
 Serve over cake, muffins, pancakes or waffles!

 Check out my favorite tools used to make the Lemon Curd – each photo is clickable!